How to TDU: What to see and where to be seen

 How do I watch the race?

-The Down Under Classic is held on fully closed roads in the heart of the city of Adelaide.
+The Villawood Men's Classic is held on fully closed roads in the East End - a nod to our history where the very first stage was held.
 There is no vehicle access to the circuits, but there will be pedestrian crossings to allow you to find the best vantage point along the circuit.
 Take a folding chair or a picnic rug and watch the riders fight it out on the circuits, counting down the laps to go.

 I’m not really into watching cycling.
 What else can I do?

-Fans love that the Santos Tour Down Under isn’t just about the on-road action – there’s so much else to see and do while you’re here.
-If you’re not keen on donning some Lycra get your friends together and head to the regions for one of our DeTours - the ultimate Santos Tour Down Under experience.
 Get yourself to the City of Adelaide Tour Village in Victoria Square/Tarntanyangga and enjoy meet and greets with cycling’s greatest or watch mechanics at work.
-A number of community events are also held throughout the festival at the stage starts and finishes - Glenelg Ice Cream Festival, Stirling Spin, BBQ Bridge and Bikes, Campbelltown Gear Up, Barossa Loop de Loop just to name a few.
+A number of community events are also held throughout the festival at the stage starts and finishes - Glenelg Ice Cream Festival, Stirling Spin, and Barossa Loop de Loop just to name a few.

 What should I take with me?